 - 2. Pool Barriers.
 All pool barriers shall be View Fencing.
 The pool barrier shall be the minimum amount that is needed to secure the pool and that is appropriate for the site. - 3.
 Screen Walls: These walls may be solid walls provided they are of minimum height and length needed to screen the mechanical equipment, garbage cans, or windows of interior bathroom areas, and shall not exceed six (6) feet in height.
-Screen walls over 6 feet in height may be allowed, at the discretion of the Hillside Building Committee, to properly screen the mechanical equipment or windows of interior bathroom areas; provided, 1) such walls meet the allowable setbacks and height of an accessory

-- structure, and 2) screening area surrounded by screen walls is calculated as part of the allowable floor area. - 4.
-Tennis/Sport Courts: Fences surrounding a tennis court or sport court shall be, (i) no greater than 10 feet in height as measured from the playing surface, (ii) count as Disturbed Area, and (iii) View Fencing and colored to blend in with the surrounding area.
-The area of the Tennis/Sport Court shall be counted as Disturbed Area. - 5.
+Screen walls over 6 feet in height may be allowed, at the discretion of the Hillside Building Committee, to properly screen the mechanical equipment or windows of interior bathroom areas; provided, 1) such walls meet the allowable setbacks and height of an accessory structure, and 2) screening area surrounded by screen walls is calculated as part of the allowable floor area. - 4.
+Tennis/Sport Courts: Fences surrounding a Tennis Court or Sport Court shall be View Fencing no greater than 10 feet high as measured from the playing surface and shall be colored to blend in with the surrounding area.
+The enclosed area of the Fencing and the Tennis/Sport Court shall be counted as Disturbed Area. - 5.
 Driveway columns and entry gates may be located ten (10) feet or more from the property line.
 The columns and gate are limited to six (6) feet in height and the columns may be a maximum size of two (2) feet by two (2) feet.
 Electrically controlled gates must be equipped with an approved key switch located as far as possible from the right-of-way. - 6.
 Driveway Retaining Walls.
-Driveway Retaining Walls may extend 18 inches above the driving surface provided the Retaining Wall meets the 8 foot height limit.
-When a safety fence on top of a Driveway Retaining Wall is required by code, it shall be a View Fence with a minimum height per building code and a maximum height of 42" (as determined by the Hillside Building Committee) and shall be painted to blend with surrounding natural colors.
-The Retaining Wall must comply with the 8 foot height limit; however, the view guard is not limited to the 8 foot Retaining Wall height limit.
+Driveway Retaining Walls may extend 18 inches above the driving surface provided the Retaining Wall meets the 8-foot height limit.
+When a safety fence on top of a Driveway Retaining

+Wall is required by code, it shall be a View Fence with a minimum height per building code and a maximum height of 42" (as determined by the Hillside Building Committee) and shall be painted to blend with surrounding natural colors.
+The Retaining Wall must comply with the 8-foot height limit; however, the view guard is not limited to the 8 foot Retaining Wall height limit.